-In 1907, working in Bulgaria, Metchnikoff was intrigued as to why certain inhabitants of the Bulgarian population lived much longer than others.
-Discovering that villagers living in the Caucasus Mountains were drinking a fermented yoghurt drink on a daily basis, his studies found that a probiotic called Lactobacillus bulgaricus improved their health and may have helped the longevity of their lives.
+In 1907, whilst working in Bulgaria, Metchnikoff1 was intrigued as to why certain inhabitants of the Bulgarian population lived much longer than others.
+He particularly focused his study on centenarians, people who've lived past the age of 100.
+He researched the common links between their extraordinary age and how their health contributed to the latter.
+Metchnikoff discovered that the villagers living in the Caucasus Mountains were drinking a fermented yoghurt drink on a daily basis, his studies found that a probiotic called Lactobacillus bulgaricus improved their health and may have helped the longevity of their lives.

 Metchnikoff's pioneering research prompted him and others to look further into probiotics, leading scientists to discover many types of probiotics such as Lactobacillus acidophilus, Saccharomyces boulardii, and Bifidobacterium infantis; all of which have various properties and can have different effects on the body.

-It was also, of course, the first step of the exciting probiotic journey that led us to creating the OptiBac Probiotics range, taking specific strains of bacteria and tailoring them to meet your specific health needs.
+Needless to say, these pioneers certainly influenced our own exciting probiotic journey that led us to create the OptiBac Probiotics range which takes specific strains of bacteria and tailors them to meet your specific health needs.

 Fun Fact #1: Definition

 The word “probiotic” originates from the Latin3, meaning “for life”.
 We’d like to think that the Romans would have enjoyed taking our assorted range of OptiBac Probiotics.

 Fun Fact #2: Fermented Foods